mines-erds/course-overviews/Syllabus.md

 # Syllabus for GEOL 557 Earth Resource Data Science I: Fundamentals

 ## Course Description:
 A hands-on course intended to introduce basic concepts of data science as it pertains to managing surface and subsurface Earth resources, and give examples that can be used in daily geoscience workflows.
-This course will use python, a modern objective programming language utilized in many earth-science applications, as well as Jupyter notebooks for testing and reporting.
+This course will use `python`, a modern objective programming language utilized in many earth-science applications, as well as Jupyter notebooks for testing and reporting.

 While this course will utilize examples from the petroleum industry; any earth scientist will benefit from the geospatial and subsurface data analysis techniques.
 Applicable fields of earth-science include:
 - petroleum geologists, both conventional and unconventional-focused